Hypercookie/UsefulDecorators/README.md

-# UsefullDecorators
+# UsefulDecorators
 > Some Decorators I use for various purposes.
-Some more usefull, some less.
+Some more useful, some less.

-This is a collection of some Decorators for Python you might find usefull.
+This is a collection of some Decorators for Python you might find useful.

 ## Programming Patterns